 If you are interested in learning more about the package, take a closer look at the documentation.
 However, this is not needed to follow along with this guide.

 As a first step, import the necessary packages and create the client object that will be used in configuring the rest of the setup.
+When running this code for the first time it will open up a browser window, prompting you to log in.
+After successfully logging in, it will then save the credentials to ~/.config/rapidata/credentials.json for future use.

 Fetching the Results